logo

 Sometimes, it can be unavoidable to separate siblings in foster care.

 • Age – Another factor is the age of the siblings.
-Younger siblings, especially if they are close in age and of the same gender are more apt to be placed together.
+Younger siblings of the same gender are more likely to be kept together.

-• Size – A larger sibling group is unlikely to be placed together although they have a strong possibility of being placed with at least one sibling.
+• Size – A larger sibling group is unlikely to be placed together. although they have a strong possibility of staying with at least one sibling.

 • Behaviour and personality – Behavioural difficulties are another factor in splitting up a sibling group.

 The first questions asked about prospective foster families is whether there is a separate bedroom for a foster child.
 It is a mandate of the fostering services that every child over the age of three has his or her own bedroom.
-Exceptions can be made.
-If the room is large enough, it is possible for siblings to share a bedroom.
+Although, if the room is large enough, it is possible for siblings to share a bedroom if they are the same gender and under the age of 10.
 In some cases, this can provide comfort and security to the foster siblings who have been taken from their usual home and now find themselves in an unknown situation.

-Can you foster siblings if you already have a child in care?
+Can you foster siblings if you already have a child in your care?

-When any fostering placement is made, the placements team works with the supervising social worker, they take into consideration the children already in your home as well as the space you have available.
+Our foster care matching team will work closely with the supervising social worker to take into consideration the children already in your home as well as the space you have available.
 If you already have siblings in your care, the same process takes place if you wish to take in another child from a separate family.
-The important component is to place children where they have the best chance at thriving and avoiding placement breakdowns.
+The important component is to place children where they have the best chance at thriving.

 What support is available for carers fostering siblings?